 Such an ablution which is accompanied by so many pleadings is of a different worth and merit than what most of us are accustomed to perform.
 We should not lightly disregard all these rites and confine ourselves only to the absolutely obligatory parts.

 Let us see what religious authorities say about this.
 Should we repeat the following sentence three times or only once, "Glory be to God, praise be God, there is no god but God and God is great."
 An authority may say, "Once is enough, since it is obligatory but the second and third repetitions are recommended."
-Should we, on the basis of this verdict, confine ourselves to saying this prayer only once?

 In the same way, fasting may be taken lightly.
 I am saying this as a joke, but if I were God I would not accept such fasts.
 I know some people who stay awake at night in the month of Ramadhan, not to worship and pray, but to drink tea, smoke and eat fruit.
 In the morning, they say their ritual prayers and go to sleep.
 Some of them sleep all day and wake up near sunset to say their daily ritual prayers hastily before it is too late and get ready to break their fast.
 What kind of a fast is this?
 When you do not give yourself the chance of feeling the pain of abstemiousness?
 This is fasting lightly and is really an insult to a fast.